The Top 40 Best RPGs of all time ever list: the Top 50 Greatest RPG Games list continued

 38. Final Fantasy XII

-Oh look, there's another Final Fantasy game on my list (get used to it)!
-This one took the opposite approach that Final Fantasy X took, focusing on non-linear exploration as opposed to the “you only have one way to go” gameplay that made X a worse game than it should have been.
-Unfortunately, the so so plot and character depth hold this game back from ranking as high as the earlier entrees in the series (list spoiler alert).
-Though the character depth was lacking the exploration and excellent MMOish battle system did make this game highly enjoyable, and I really liked the fear that a super overleveled monster could show up at any time and wipe out my party.
+Oh look, there's another Final Fantasy game on my list (I know I know)!
+This one took the opposite approach Final Fantasy X took, focusing on non-linear exploration as opposed to the “you only have one way to go” gameplay.
+Unfortunately, the so-so plot and character depth hold this game back from ranking as high as some of the earlier entrees in the series (list spoiler alert).
+Though the character depth was lacking the exploration and excellent MMORPG ish battle system did make this game highly enjoyable, and I really liked the fear that a super overleveled monster could show up at any time and wipe out my party.

 37. Saga Frontier